rozlynboutin/microbiome_helper/16S-tutorial.md

 ### Convert to FASTA and remove chimeric reads

-The next steps in the pipeline require the sequences to be in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format), which we will generate using this command:
+The next steps in the pipeline require the sequences to be in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format), which we will generate using this command (~5 min on 4 CPUs):

     run_fastq_to_fasta.pl -p 4 -o fasta_files filtered_reads/*fastq

 Note that this command removes any sequences containing "N" sequences, which is << 1% of the reads after the read filtering steps above.

-Now that we have FASTA files we can run the chimera filtering:
+Now that we have FASTA files we can run the chimera filtering (~3.3 hours on 4 CPUs):

     chimeraFilter.pl -type 1 -thread 4 -db /home/shared/rRNA_db/Bacteria_RDP_trainset15_092015.udb fasta_files/*